-In case you do not have plans for end of June you may want to consider to be in Haro around those days.
+In case you do not have plans for the end of June you may want to consider being in Haro around those days.
 Haro, an important City for Spanish wine, is many times referred to as Rioja´s wine capital.

 Every year a very peculiar battle takes place in Haro: the wine battle.
 Before paying attention to the history behind this “battle” we can summarise its objective, which is no other but to find wine and throw it into somebody else.
 Thousands of people, with whatever weapon they may find, join this wine war for around 1 hour.
 Water guns are used, sacks, pitchers…